Vanessa Anspaugh: Diamond Cutter

 Choreographer and performance based artist VANESSA ANSPAUGH was born and raised in the unceded land of the Tongva & Chumash (also known as Los Angeles, CA).
 Anspaugh has worked with Taylor Mac, Sara Shelton Mann, Aretha Aoki, Faye Driscoll, Juliette Mapp, Robbinschilds, devynn emory and has collaborated with visual artists SWOON, Every Ocean Hughes and Amber Bemak.
 She is a two-time Bessie Award Nominee for both Most Outstanding Choreographer (morning after mournings) of 2023 and Most Outstanding Production (The End of Men).
 Her work has been commissioned and presented by The Joyce Theater, New York Live Arts, Danspace Project, Dance Theater Workshop, The Kitchen, The Rubin Museum, The Bates Dance Festival, The River to River Festival, SculptureCenter, CCS Hessel Museum of Art, Opera House Arts, Space Gallery, along with other national and international venues.
 Anspaugh has been a visiting teaching artist at Bard, Smith, Bowdoin, Colby and Bates colleges.
 She recently premiered her latest work, good mourning, in the Fusebox Festival in Austin Texas.
 Over the last year, Anspaugh has been a visiting artist fellow at UT Austin where she created a new work with students and local collaborators.

 The Al Held Foundation is not open to the public, however pre-scheduled and by-appointment guided and self-guided tours are available.
 Sign up for a tour of the exhibition using Calendly.
-Note, if you would like to make an appointment outside scheduled tour times or if your preferred time is booked, email us: info@RVACollective.org.
+If you would like to make an appointment outside scheduled tour times or if your preferred time is booked, email us: info@RVACollective.org.